Cart»

 DOZEN

 Walking the vineyards and tasting grapes, Chester Osborn determines the ideal picking time for each individual row.
 Small amounts are passed through the Demoisy open mouthed, rubber toothed crusher before transfer to five tonnes headed down open fermenters.
 The vats are treated to a course of foot treading, boots on, two thirds of the way through fermentation.
-When tannin extraction is just right the wine is basket pressed and transferred to a mixture of new and seasoned French and American oak barriques for the completion of primary and malolactic.
-Barrel ferments are aged on lees to keep the wine fresh while also reducing oak influence, followed by a racking and assemblage.
-Alcohol 14.5%
+When tannin extraction is just right the wine is basket pressed and transferred to a mixture of seasoned and new French and American oak barriques for the completion of primary and malolactic.
+Barrel ferments are aged eighteen months on lees to keep the wine fresh while also reducing oak influence.

 McLaren Vale